 "Due to it, restrictions were imposed on movement.
 People did not come out of their homes, nor attended mosques."
-[P27, 51 Years Old, Male, Customs official, Mohmand Dara, Nangarhar]
+[P27, 51 Years Old, Male, 16 Years of Education, Customs official, Pashtun, Customs Department, Mohmand Dara, Nangarhar]

 For many, the inability to work or earn a living creates the risk of poverty and hunger.